SimoneONE/SimoneONE.github.io/_pages/about.md

----
-permalink: /
-title: "Simone Agostinelli"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 Who am I?
 ======
 I am a Ph.D.
 Student of the 34th cycle(A.Y.
 2018/2019) in Engineering in Computer Science at the Department of Computer, Control and Management Engineering “Antonio Ruberti” at Sapienza University of Rome.
 My advisor is prof. <a href="http://www.dis.uniroma1.it/~mecella">Massimo Mecella</a> and my research area is Business Process Management (BPM).
 My research interests involve Process Mining, Robotic Process Automation (RPA) and Automated Planning for BPM.